PelionIoT/ref-wem-webapp/README.md

    Use `/var/www/html` for the webroot when prompted.

-   Once certbot is done, uncomment out `Include conf-available/wem.conf` in `/etc/apache2/sites-enabled/wem-le-ssl.conf` and restart apache.
-   (Leave the line commented out in `/etc/apache2/sites-enabled/wem.conf`)
+   Once certbot is done, uncomment `Include conf-available/wem.conf` in `/etc/apache2/sites-enabled/wem-le-ssl.conf`, and restart Apache.
+(Leave the line commented out in `/etc/apache2/sites-enabled/wem.conf`.)

-   Change your site domain in the Django admin: [https://example.com/admin/sites/site/2/change/](https://example.com/admin/sites/site/2/change/) from `example.com` to your hostname.
+   Change your site domain in the Django admin: [https://example.com/admin/sites/site/2/change/](https://example.com/admin/sites/site/2/change/) from `example.com` to your host name.
 Also set the scheme to HTTPS.
-Click "Save".
+Click **Save**.

 #### Debugging server